Assembly Robot Lab 4 – Handling the Intersections with Delays and Interrupts

 - The updating of the variables should occur automatically without having the program wait for something to happen.

 The first two issues will be handled by the finite state machine and the next state variable that we will be creating.
-The third issue will be dealt with during the line following state as that is when the transition should be occurring.
+The third issue will be dealt with during the wall following state as that is when the transition should be occurring.
 The last issue is where the timer and the overflow interrupt will be used.
 As many of these parts are interconnected with each other, they will be covered in the order that is the easiest to follow.

 Finite State Machine